najinaser/TUI-user-repositories/README.md

 # TUI-Github-User-Repositories

 Tui-task,
 This project built for api consumer.
-It will list the github repositories or the given user, which are not forks.
+It will list the github repositories for the given user, which are not forks.

 ## Technologies Used